 Service Agent Agreement

 A Service Agent Agreement will need to be completed by your client before the expat mortgage is completed.
-This will confirm the name and address of somebody in the UK who will act as the Service Agent and who the Society can serve papers to should the borrower fall into arrears and possession proceedings need to commence.
-For more information on what is required, please visit Expat Residential FAQs page.
+This will confirm the name and address of somebody in England or Wales who will act as the Service Agent and who the Society can serve papers to should the borrower fall into arrears and possession proceedings need to commence.

 Reasons for Additional Borrowing

 • Home improvements

 • Purchase of an investment or second home